Bootstrap

 “The hypostatic union is a mystery.
 You can’t explain it.”

 Correct.
 In the same way you can’t fully explain the Trinity.
 But the framework gives vocabulary for what it IS: the Author entering the story.
 The filmmaker stepping into the film.
 That’s not a full explanation.
-But it’s more than “it’s a mystery, stop asking.”
-And the framework is honest about where the explanation ends: some things exceed the rendering resolution of the current hardware.
+But it gives us vocabulary where most systems just shrug.
+And as I said earlier, the framework is honest about where it stops.
 We’ll understand more at higher resolution.

 No. The rendering is not less real than the thought.
 “In him dwelleth all the fulness of the Godhead bodily” (Colossians 2:9).
 The rendering didn’t diminish the thought.
 It expressed it.
 The Author entering the story doesn’t make the Author less than the Author.
 It makes the story infinitely richer.